Black triangle (badge)

 An inverted black triangle, as used in badges.

+Stolperstein commemorating "asocial and work-shy" individuals, remembering stigmatized and murdered people without fixed residence on Alexanderplatz in Berlin.

-The inverted black triangle (schwarzer Winkel) was an identification badge used in Nazi concentration camps to mark prisoners designated asozial ("a(nti-)social") and arbeitsscheu ("work-shy").
-The Roma and Sinti people were considered asocial and tagged with the black triangle.
+The inverted black triangle (schwarzer Winkel) was an identification badge used in Nazi concentration camps to mark prisoners designated "asocial" ("a(nti-)social") and arbeitsscheu ("work-shy").
+The Roma and Sinti people (Gypsies) were considered asocial and tagged with the black triangle.
+The Yenish were also counted among the "asocials".
 The designation also included disabled individuals, alcoholics, beggars, homeless people, nomads, and prostitutes (though male sex workers were marked with the pink triangle), as well as violators of laws prohibiting sexual relations between Aryans and Jews.
-Women also deemed to be anti-social included lesbians and others deemed as nonconformists.
+LGBTQ women, transgender men or transmasculine individuals, and other transgender or otherwise LGBTQ people assigned female at birth were also deemed to be anti-social, including lesbians and others deemed as nonconformists.

+"Asocials" during the Nazi era

+The term asocial was rooted in a nationalist and racial ideology, with a focus on eugenics.
+This also applies to "Lumpenproletariat" when occasionally used synonymously by Nazi ideologues and "asocial" researchers.
+A Nazi synonym that replaced "asocials" was community aliens, or Gemeinschaftsfremde.
+A law against marginalized social groups was planned and in process but was prevented by the defeat of the Nazi regime in 1945.

+Among those arrested as asocial [there were] also enough people who could not be accused of anything other than, for example, having come to work late twice or taken unauthorized leave, changed jobs without permission from the labor office, "mistreated" their National Socialist domestic servant, earned their bread as a gigolo, and suchlike "offenses".

+The total number of prisoners classified as "asocials" or "professional criminals" in concentration camps is estimated at 60,000 to 80,000.

 Usage

 The black triangle in the context of the marking system for prisoners in Nazi concentration camps.

 Nazi

 The symbol originates from Nazi Germany, where every prisoner had to wear a concentration camp badge on their prison clothes, of which the design and color categorized them according to the reason for their internment.
 The homeless were included, as were disabled people, alcoholics, those who habitually avoided labor and employment, draft evaders, pacifists, Roma and Sinti people, and others.